FlagrantGarden/leanpub-factions/manuscript/m4-sample-companies.md

 | Barking Sparks [Light Foot] (5)    | 6+ / 5+ / 4+ |       -       | 5+ / 8" | 12 /4+  |   2   | Defensive, Self-Destruct, Unfeeling |

 Defensive
-: If the Group is not shaken, in rough ground, or in cover, they may Move into a defensive formation with all models in base contact.
+: If this Group is not Shaken, in rough ground, or in cover, they may Move into a defensive formation with all models in base contact.
 They have +1 T until they Move out of base contact.

-Self-Destruct
+Self-Destruct (2)
-: The group may test at 5+ to activate and self-destruct as if Shooting everything within 6”, hitting on a 3+.
+: This Group may attempt to activate on 5+ to self-destruct as if Shooting everything within 6”, hitting on a 3+.
-The group is destroyed at the end of their activation.
+This Group is then Routed at the end of their activation.

-Shooters
+Shooters (2)
+: Groups without an MI profile only.
-: If the Group does not already have a MI profile, add one at 6+ / 5+ / 18”.
+Add an MI profile at 6+ / 5+ / 18”.

-Throwers
+Throwers (1)
-: If the Group does not already have a MI profile, add one at 6+ / 5+ / 6”.
+: If this Group does not already have a MI profile, add one at 6+ / 5+ / 6”.

-Unfeeling
+Unfeeling (0)
-: Automatically pass Resilience tests but round up hits inflicted against the group.
+: Automatically pass when Testing Resilience but round up hits inflicted against this Group.

 {pagebreak}